 Students taking developmental education courses must enroll in 100-level English and mathematics courses in the same term or the term immediately following the completion of their developmental education course work.
-Developmental education students are required to complete English and mathematics courses at the 100 level or above within their first 24 hours of credit course work.
+Developmental education students are required to complete English and mathematics courses at the 100 level or above within their first 24 credit hours of college-level course work.